pact-foundation/pact_broker-client/README.md

               # The tag that represents the branch or environment of the
                 integrated applications for which you want to check the verification result status.
-      [--ignore=IGNORE]
-              # The pacticipant name to ignore.
-Use once for each pacticipant
-                being ignored.
-A specific version can be ignored by also specifying a --version after the pacticipant name option.
   -o, [--output=OUTPUT]
               # json or table
               # Default: table